Skip to main content

 Overview

-Migration is a priority topic for the EU.
-It is a complex issue, which comes with opportunities and challenges.
-Understanding migratory movements and how they evolve over time is essential for effective migration management.
+Migration remains a priority topic for the EU, a complex phenomenon shaped by opportunities and challenges.
+Understanding migratory movements and their evolution is essential for effective migration management.
+As highlighted in the Atlas of Migration 2025, global perspectives are critical to addressing migration’s multifaceted nature.

-By making global migration data easy to access and use, the Atlas of Migration guides policymakers, researchers and the general public through the complexities of international migration.
+By making global migration data accessible and actionable, the Atlas supports policymakers, researchers, and the public in navigating migration complexities.

-The online tool accompanies the printed Atlas of Migration, and provides continuously updated data, visualised in the form of interactive charts.
+The online tool complements the printed Atlas, offering continuously updated data visualized through interactive charts.

 Key Features